-The core of our data are the Stability and Convergence Programmes (SCPs) of 27 EU countries over the period 1998-2020.
+The core of our data are the SCPs of 27 EU countries over the period 1998-2020.
 Each country submits a Stability Programme if it is a member of the euro area and a Convergence Programme if it is not a member of the euro area.
 In the past, these programmes had to be submitted in the fall of the year.
-Since 2011 they are submitted as part of the European Semester between mid and end April.
+Since 2011, as part of the European Semester, they are submitted between mid and end April.
 This change was meant to strengthen multilateral fiscal surveillance at the EU level by asking member states to share budgetary plans earlier in the year and to allow the Commission and the Ecofin Council to put pressure on governments to correct policies that go astray.

-The SCPs contain information on the budget balance, public expenditures, public revenues, public debt, interest payments nominal and real GDP and inflation.
+The SCPs contain information on the headline budget balance, public expenditures, public revenues, public debt and interest payments of the general government, as well as nominal and real GDP and inflation.
 Reported are last-year values (first-release), current-year values (nowcast) and projections for at least the first three years into the future.
 The advantage of using the SCPs for the current study is their broad coverage and the fact that the figures are comparable across countries, because the reporting requirements are the same and the figures are vetted by Eurostat.